 If, on the other hand, you can’t list any existing alternatives, that’s a red flag.

 What about feasibility?
 Problems and solutions are two sides of the same coin.
 Most people start with a solution and then search for problems.
 But in a world where the biggest risk is building something nobody wants, it’s more effective to reverse this order.

 If your customer and problem assumptions are not yet grounded in empirical learning, it’s prudent first to get them in order.

 When refining your customer/problem quadrant, it’s tempting to do so for your envisioned solution by asking:

 - Who is the ideal customer (early adopter) for my solution, or

 - What specific problems can I solve with my solution?

 But notice that there is no solution box in this quadrant.

 This is by design.

-Like a prosecutor in court, you need to be able to make the case for the problems listed in this quadrant without relying on your solution.
-How do you that?
-By describing problems with respect to your customer’s existing alternatives instead.
-This is the essence of the Innovator’s Gift — my new project focused on finding better problem discovery techniques.
+Like a prosecutor in court, you need to be able to make a case for the problems listed in this quadrant without relying on your solution.
+How do you do that?
+By describing problems for your customer’s existing alternatives instead.
+This is the essence of the Innovator’s Gift — my new project focused on finding better problem-discovery techniques.
 Check it out here.